 Special Topic Webpage Overview

-Judge Jeremy Fogel (director of the Federal Judicial Center) and Judge James Garbolino discuss the resources available on this Special Topic Webpage and briefly outline the elements of a Hague Convention case.
+Judge Jeremy Fogel (former director of the Federal Judicial Center) and Judge James Garbolino discuss the resources available on this Special Topic Webpage and briefly outline the elements of a Hague Convention case.

 Your First Hague Case